Crease and cricketer

 • For batsmen this line is important when scoring runs.
 When serving, the batsman can cross or even be behind the popping crease.
 However, if behind the line (from the side of the wicket) there is no part of the bat or part of the body of the batsman, then he risks being stumped.
 According to the Law, the gate is considered unprotected at this moment.

-In general, the origin of creases is completely unknown, but we can definitely say that they appeared at the beginning of the 18th century.
-The first creases were not drawn in any way, but simply scratched out or indicated by foreign objects.
-It is believed that the English player Alfred Shaw in the 1870s was the first to suggest whitewashing these lines.
+Although the exact origin of creases (crease and cricketer) is generally unclear, we can state that they first emerged at the beginning of the 18th century.
+Rather of being drawn in any style, the first creases were merely scratched out or represented by artifacts that were not native to the area.
+According to popular belief, the English player Alfred Shaw, who lived in the 1870s, was the first person to propose the idea of whitewashing these lines.

-More details about creases are spelled out in the official 2017 Laws of Cricket source.
+More details about creases (crease and cricketer) are spelled out in the official 2017 Laws of Cricket source.

 Cricketer